 This means that the provincial government will be the one to decide how the deceased’s assets will be divided.

-Every province has their own rules to define who can benefit from the estate and by how much.
+Every province has its own rules to define who can benefit from the estate and how much.

-Note that some provinces do not recognize a common-law spouse and this may lead the common-law spouse to petition the court for financial support as a dependent.
+Note that some provinces do not recognize a common-law spouse, which may lead the common-law spouse to petition the court for financial support as a dependent.

-This decision can force the estate into litigation and result in a loss of money for the eventual inheritors.
+This decision can force the estate into litigation and lose money for the eventual inheritors.